 for Offers: 7 days after you raised your invoice, the payment that they made into the Escrow account will be released automatically to your PPH Account as payment.

-Make sure you have fully completed the Job in line with the Client's needs.
-As per the Rules of Engagement, your invoice should only have been raised when the Job was completed.
+Make sure you have fully completed the project in line with the Client's needs.
+As per the Rules of Engagement, your invoice should only have been raised when the project was completed.
 Requesting upfront payment is strictly against our T&C's and may lead to your account deactivation.

 Get in touch with your Client on the WorkStream to check if there is a reason why they haven't paid.
 If they aren't 100% happy with the work delivered then ask for their feedback and offer revisions.